mnichols/possum/README.md

 Processes queued commands, in serial, invoking _n_ handlers per command.
 If the current command is deferred, it will be replayed when the condition of the deferral has been met.

+This means that the queue will need to suspend processing while deferred commands are replayed.